axanthos/orange3-textable-prototypes/doc/widgets/poetica.rst

     Update the database of urls, titles, authors and topics of the poems.
     This action may take some time.
 This is why a pop-up asks the user to confirm the update when the button has been clicked.
+    Once the database is updated, it may be necessary to restart the Orange software to use the latest version of the database.

 * ``Add to corpus``